 INFP personalities always think ahead.
 Their introversion belies their perseverance.
 They don't give up just because initial difficulties arise.
 INFPs consider all eventualities in advance and are therefore well prepared for problems.
 A project that is close to their hearts is consistently carried through to the end.
 There is no doubt about that.

 Weaknesses of the INFP personality

 As the saying goes: where there is light, there is also shadow.
 This also applies to the personality structure of the mediator:

 You read that right: The mediator's idealism can be seen as both a strength and a weakness.
 The decisive factor is the degree of idealistic conviction.
 If they go too far, disappointment is inevitable.
 After all, bad events will always happen in the world.
 The powerlessness in this regard can strongly shake the INFP personality.

 When INFP personalities are committed to something or someone, they often forget everything else around them.
-They even neglect their own needs.
-Other people who do not fit into the intended concept feel pushed back.
-This may not be deliberate, but the mediator still feels guilty afterwards.
+They even neglect their own Needs.
+Other people who just do not fit into the intended concept feel pushed back.
+This is not deliberately intended, but the mediator still feels guilty afterwards.
 Sometimes he wants to give much more than he can.

 loss of contact with reality